digitsensitive/phaser-machine-learning/README.md

 # phaser-machine-learning
-Experiments with Phaser and Machine Learning
+Experiments with Phaser and Machine Learning.